helmutbuhler/milana_robot/readme.md

 ![Milana](images/milana.png)

 ## Overview
 Milana is a small and relatively cheap robot on two wheels.
+For a general description on how I built this robot, see [here](blog_post.md)

-It has 6 motors on each side:
+The robot has 6 motors on each side:
  - A BDC 280KV motor controlling the wheel.
  - A BDC 100KV motor controlling the knee (used for jumping).
  - A 35kg servo motor controlling the hip.